Label: no manufacturer indicated

 Side B: a b

 3. Early 1974.
-Same insert as 2, printed on green paper, inner sleeve in brown paper, white label with red pirate.
+Same insert as #2, printed on green paper, brown inner sleeve, white label with red pirate.
 A different insert was produced, with the "pirate" logo replacing the disc logo.
-Same label.
+The disc had the same labels.

 5. Late 1975 to 1976.
 New yellow generic insert with big King Kong logo, blank label